gcinterceptor/gci-java/elasticsearch-plugin/README.md

 ```

 ## Installing the plugin
 Before installing, you must download the elasticsearch.
 It can be done [here](https://www.elastic.co/downloads/elasticsearch).
-Inside the elasticsearch, run the commands below as wish.
+Run the commands below as wish.

 ```bash
 # To install the gci elasticsearch plugin.